25Vaishnavibarge17/Python-Coding-Questions/README.md

 4) Write a Python code to reverse array using while loop

 5) Write a Python code to sort string character in ascending order

+6) Write a Python code to find all pairs in array of integers whose sum is equal to given number.